tekknolagi/tekknolagi.github.com/_posts/2022-02-04-discovering-basic-blocks.md

 to `12`.
 Fine.
 But for bigger programs, we'll have bigger problems.
 So we make a CFG.

+## How

-We'll do this in two passes:
+In short, we'll do this in two passes:

 **First**, walk the bytecode linearly and record all of the basic block entrypoints.
 These are indices corresponding to bytecode offsets that are the